 - Protect sensitive and confidential information.
 Respect intellectual property and link to sources whenever possible.

 - Unless appropriate to the particular social media channel, don't promote your business on the University's official social media channels.

 - Always take responsibility for your mistakes.
 An apology or correction can often fix minor issues.

 - By engaging on the University's official social media channels you also agree to comply with the applicable site's guidelines (i.e., Twitter Terms of Service).

 - Use common sense and always think twice before you publish.
 You are ultimately responsible for what you write.

 - Information posted on this site by external parties, does not necessarily reflect the opinions and ideas of the University of Newcastle.

 (7) If you don't follow these guidelines while using the University's official social media channels, the University will need to remove your post/comments or take alternative actions as appropriate.
 For example, if you are a staff member, the issue may be raised with your line manager.

-(8) If the University becomes aware of staff or students engaging in social media activities that breach the University's Code of Conduct, the issue will be considered under the University's Complaints Resolution Policy.
+(8) If the University becomes aware of staff or students engaging in social media activities that breach the University's Code of Conduct, the issue will be considered under the University's Complaint and Grievance Policy.